castai/terraform-provider-castai/examples/eks/eks_cluster_gitops/README.md

 terraform output cluster_id
 terraform output cluster_token

-Obtained values are needed for next step
+Obtained values are needed for next step.
+Note that cluster_token must be used within few hours after creation or it gets expired.
+It is recommended to install at least castai-agent to keep cluster_token active.

 ### Step 6: Deploy Helm chart of CAST Components
 Coponents: `castai-cluster-controller`,`castai-evictor`, `castai-spot-handler`, `castai-kvisor`, `castai-workload-autoscaler`, `castai-pod-pinner` \